General Information for Patients being seen by a Frontier Health and Wellness Provider

 What circumstances might result in a temporary lapse in services at FHW?

-An announcement from the CDC or State Health Department that recommends limiting access to mental health clinics and/or services.
+An announcement from the CDC, State Health Department or Anchorage Municipality that recommends limiting access to mental health clinics and/or services.

 - A confirmed case of COVID-19 at FHW.